FIGARO

 FIGARO is a program written by the folks at Zymo Research to take the guess work out of deciding what truncation parameters to use with the QIIME2 DADA2 plug-in.
+These parameters are chosen to minimize expected errors in forward and reverse reads, provide enough overlap length to merge the reads, and simultaneously maximize the number of reads passing this filtration step.
 A pre-print describing the program and its use is available here.
 The program is available on GitHub along with instructions for installing a Docker version and a python command line version.
 I used conda to create an environment for FIGARO and having done so, I can share my FIGARO yml file with you to make it easier for you to install your own FIGARO environment .
 If you have not created environments before, see my tutorial Conda and Virtual Environments.

 Install FIGARO